gravitational/teleport/docs/architecture.md

 1. The client tries to establish an SSH connection to a proxy using either the CLI interface or a web browser (via HTTPS).
 Clients must always connect through a proxy for two reasons:

-      * Individual nodes may not always be reacheable from "the outside".
+      * Individual nodes may not always be reachable from "the outside".
       * Proxies always record SSH sessions and keep track of active user sessions.
 This makes it possible for an SSH user to see if someone else is connected to a node she is about to work on.